Law of Christ—What is It?

 If you really keep the royal law found in Scripture, “Love your neighbor as yourself,” you are doing right.

 By the way, loving others means walking in tough love when necessary just as much as it means walking in gentle love.
-See this teaching for details.
+See this article for details.

 The Superiority of the New Covenant, which is Based on “Faith Working Through Love”